Tori Kelly: 2010–2014: American Idol and breakthrough

-In September 2013, she was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show hosted by Kathie Lee Gifford and Hoda Kotb, where she performed live her single "Dear No One".
+In September 2013, she was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show hosted by Kathie Lee Gifford and Hoda Kotb, where she performed her single "Dear No One".
 Kelly announced on The Today Show that her major label debut, a second EP, titled Foreword, would be released on October 22, 2013, on Capitol Records.
 By the end of November the EP had sold more than 16,000 copies, debuting at number 16 on the US Billboard 200.
 Kelly was the sole supporting act to Ed Sheeran at Madison Square Garden on November 1, 2013, and supported Sam Smith on their In the Lonely Hour UK tour in October 2014.
 Kelly wrote and recorded a song called "Silent" for The Giver: Music Collection, supporting the film adaptation (The Giver) of the novel The Giver, which was released on iTunes on August 5, 2014.
 On August 7, 2014, Kelly posted a live acoustic version of the song on her YouTube channel; which has over 2.6 million views as of October 2015.

 Kelly was featured on "Lullaby" by British rapper Professor Green, which was released in the United Kingdom on September 14, 2014.
 The song peaked at number four on the UK Singles Chart, thus providing Kelly with her first top ten song in the United Kingdom.

 Kelly was featured on the medley "Winter Wonderland"/"Don't Worry Be Happy" on Pentatonix's album That's Christmas to Me that was released in October 2014.
 On December 1, 2014, it was announced that Tori Kelly was one of MTV's Artist's To Watch.
 She privately performed two songs for MTV: "Funny" and "Dear No One"; both can be found on her Artist To Watch page.
 Her "Funny" performance was aired on MTV for several weeks.